 Ian Panter : Director of Conservation

-Panter is the Head of the conservation team at York Archaeological Trust (YAT) in the UK, MAC’s partner for the management of the conservation laboratory in Cartagena.
+Ian Panter led the design and planning work of the conservation laboratory in the UK.
 He has extensive experience in managing the operation of laboratories conserving a wide range of artefacts from terrestrial, waterlogged and marine environments, both in the UK and overseas.
 His recent projects include preserving the timbers from the Swash Channel designated wreck, a 17th Century Dutch vessel trading in the West Indies, and artefacts from a wreck off the Sultanate of Oman.

 Following graduation from the Institute of Archaeology, University of London in 1980 with a BSc Honours degree in archaeological conservation and materials science, Ian worked for the Mary Rose Trust and Portsmouth City Museum before heading to York in 1990.
-Before taking up his current position with YAT Ian spent six years as an English Heritage Regional Science Advisor advising curators and developers on the archaeological science requirements for commercially- funded projects, as well as developing a specialism on reburial and in-situ preservation schemes, including deposit characterisation and monitoring procedures.
+Before taking up a position with York Archaeological Trust, Ian spent six years as an English Heritage Regional Science Advisor advising curators and developers on the archaeological science requirements for commercially- funded projects, as well as developing a specialism on reburial and in-situ preservation schemes, including deposit characterisation and monitoring procedures.

 Roger Dooley : Project Coordinator